 These include elegant Funan-era sculptures of Vishnu, the Buddha and other revered figures (carved in both wood and stone), and Cham art dating from the 7th century to the 14th century.

 More statuary is scattered around the grounds and in the central courtyard (accessed from the rear of the building).
-There’s a selection of lovely prints for sale at the shop, costing from around 100,000d.
+There’s a selection of lovely prints for sale (from 150,000d) at the shop.
 Building No 2 alongside hosts lesser-known works and stages exhibitions.